Atharism: On kalām

-For Atharīs, the validity of human reason is limited, and rational proofs cannot be trusted or relied upon in matters of belief, which makes kalām a blameworthy innovation.
+For Atharis, the validity of human reason is limited, and rational proofs cannot be trusted or relied upon in matters of belief, which makes kalām a blameworthy innovation.
 Rational proofs, unless they are Qur'anic in origin, are considered nonexistent and wholly invalid.
-However, that was not always the case since a number of Atharīs delved into kalām, whether or not they described it as such.
+However, that was not always the case since a number of Atharis delved into kalām, whether or not they described it as such.

-Examples of Atharīs who wrote books against the use of kalām and human reason include the Hanbalite Sufi scholar Khwaja Abdullah Ansari and the Hanbalite jurist Ibn Qudama.
+Examples of Atharis who wrote books against the use of kalām and human reason include the Hanbalite Sufi scholar Khwaja Abdullah Ansari and the Hanbalite jurist Ibn Qudama.
 Ibn Qudama harshly rebuked kalām as one of the worst of all heresies.
 He characterized its theologians, the mutakallimūn, as innovators and heretics who had betrayed and deviated from the simple and pious faith of the early Muslims.
 He wrote, "The theologians are intensely hated in this world, and they will be tortured in the next.
-None among them will prosper, nor will he succeed in following the right direction...".
+None among them will prosper, nor will he succeed in following the right direction..."

 On attributes of God

-Atharīs staunchly affirm the existence of the attributes of God and consider all of them to be equally eternal.
+Atharis staunchly affirm the existence of the attributes of God and consider all of them to be equally eternal.
 They accept the relevant verses of the Quran and the ḥadīth as they are without subjecting them to rational analysis or elaboration.
-According to Atharīs, the real meanings of the attributes of God should be consigned to God alone (tafwid).
+According to Atharis, the real meanings of the attributes of God should be consigned to God alone (tafwid).
 According to this method, one should adhere to the text of the Quran and believe that it is the truth, without trying to explain it through a figurative explanation.

-Ahmad ibn Hanbal reportedly stated: "His Attributes proceed from Him and are His own, we do not go beyond the Qur'an and the traditions of the Prophet and his Companions; nor do we know the how of these, save by the acknowledgment of the Apostle and the confirmation of the Qur'an".
+Ahmad ibn Hanbal reportedly stated: "His Attributes proceed from Him and are His own, we do not go beyond the Qur'an and the traditions of the Prophet and his Companions; nor do we know the how of these, save by the acknowledgment of the Apostle and the confirmation of the Qur'an."

 Ibn Qudamah al-Maqdisi stated: "For we have no need to know the meaning which Allah intended by His attributes; no course of action is intended by them, nor is there any obligation attached to them.
-It is possible to believe in them without the knowledge of their intended sense".
+It is possible to believe in them without the knowledge of their intended sense."

-Anthropomorphism was commonly alleged against Atharī theologians by their critics, including the Hanbalite scholar and theologian Ibn al-Jawzi.
-In some cases, Atharī scholars espoused extreme anthropomorphic views, but they do not generally represent the Atharī theology as a whole.
+Anthropomorphism was commonly alleged against Athari theologians by their critics, including the Hanbalite scholar and theologian Ibn al-Jawzi.
+In some cases, Athari scholars espoused extreme anthropomorphic views, but they do not generally represent the Athari theology as a whole.

 On iman (faith)

-The Atharīs hold that iman (faith) increases and decreases in correlation with the performance of prescribed rituals and duties, such as the five daily prayers.
+The Atharis hold that iman (faith) increases and decreases in correlation with the performance of prescribed rituals and duties, such as the five daily prayers.
 They believe that iman resides in the heart, in the utterance of the tongue, and in the action of the limbs.

-On division of tawhid (unity of God)
+Categorisation of tawhid

 Ibn Taymiyyah seems to have been the first to introduce this distinction.
-Scholars of the Atharī theology support the division of tawhid (unity of God) into three categories: